 Current members of the United States Armed forces and veterans who have been honorably discharged who are enrolled at the University of Southern Maine are eligible for in-state tuition rates, regardless of the member's or veteran's state of residence.
 All dependents using a GI Bill are billed at the in-state tuition rate.

 A student will be considered in-state for tuition purposes if they are the spouse or domestic partner of an individual who currently has continuous, permanent full-time employment in Maine and their employment began prior to the student registering or applying for degree status at the University.
 Students seeking in-state tuition based on a domestic partnership relationship must submit an approved Affidavit of Domestic Partnership.

 A student who is dependent on his/her parent(s) and/or legally appointed guardian (or to whom custody has been granted by court order) is considered to have a domicile with the parent(s) for tuition purposes.

 In-state tuition is not available to anyone who holds a non-immigrant U.S. visa.
-If an individual is not a domiciliary of the United States, they cannot be a domiciliary of the state of Maine.
+If an individual is not a resident of the United States, they cannot be a resident of the state of Maine.

 A student who attended an out-of-state educational institution at in-state tuition rates in the immediately preceding semester, shall be presumed to be in Maine for educational purposes and not to establish a domicile.
 Again, the burden will be on the individual to prove that he or she has established a Maine domicile for other than educational purposes.